dduong96/ScrabbleHelper/README.md

   group of letters.
 7. Asks user to enter a letter and then show all words containing the letters “X” or “Z” and the input tile.
-8. Implements a GUI-based Scrabbler Helper.
+8. Implements a GUI-based Scrabble Helper.

 The program is comprised of three files:
  - Scrabbler.py